-Finding the correct contact on your DBS lead can only be done by the DBS specialist or nurse who does the initial programming.
-However, some of the newer stimulators on the market allow the DBS specialist to set different programs.
+Finding the correct contact on your DBS lead can only be done by the DBS neurologist or nurse who does the initial programming.
+However, some of the newer stimulators on the market allow the DBS neurologist to set different programs.
 For example, they could set it so you would be able turn your stimulator voltage up to a pre-set level, or switch your settings back to the same settings you had at the previous visit.

 There few things people need to consider first if they are planning to opt surgical procedure.
 First, it is crucial to select the best center that has the expertise staff who specialize in DBS therapy for therapy treatment.
 It is always recommendable to bring a family member or friend with to your check-ups and appointments so that he/she has the prior knowledge of your treatment chart.

 Make sure that you meet with the movement disorders neurologist, neurosurgeon, neuropsychologist, psychiatrist and nurses who will be involved in your care.
 Try to make the list of questions about DBS before the surgical procedure starts and make sure they will be answered to your satisfaction level.
 It’s always advisable to get your answers which are coming to the mind regarding the surgery.

 Try to connect with patients who have already been through the surgical procedure, you can take the help from the center’s staff in contacting them.
 They can share their positive or negative experiences which could support you in preparing before Deep Brain Stimulation surgery.
 Apart from their feedbacks you can also ask about the DBS surgery cost as it varies from center to center and country to country respectively.

 There are few suggested questions you can ask during your visit to the DBS center:

 -How many DBS surgeries have been taken place at this center?

 -How many surgeries are performed each month or yearly?